How To Find a Job You Will Love And Get Paid For It

 Having been on my own rollercoaster of career uppers and downers, I know exactly how it feels to be in the wrong job.
 I hated many of the jobs I did in my teens and into my 20s.
-Even my work experience, which formed part of my College NVQ, was a complete nightmare as I had the thrilling obligation of working with not only a miserable team, but doing the mind numbingly boring tasks that no-one else wanted to do!
-As a result, when I left college, I decided I couldn’t bear the thought of doing office work again, and went off to work in a factory for a few years, I learnt to do soldering!
+Even my work experience, which formed part of my NVQs, was a complete nightmare as I had the thrilling obligation of working with not only a miserable team, but doing the mind numbingly boring tasks that no-one else wanted to do!
+As a result, when I left college, I decided I couldn’t bear the thought of doing office work again, and went off to work in a factory for a few years, I learnt to do soldering and make fire alarms!
+Following that many cross roads appeared but I finally found my ideal career in coaching and training.
+I started out by learning the skills I needed whilst working full time and then set up my business following a redundancy.

 It is extremely common that people have many different jobs throughout their life.
 Gone are the days where we would stay in the same job for the majority of our career history.
 On average job lifetimes last between 2 – 3 years.
-The human brain needs to be continuously learning and growing, rather than being subjected to repetitive and mundane responsibilities.
+The human brain needs to be continuously learning and growing, so if you’re not feeling pushed and motivated chances are you’re bored or hate your Manager!
 If this is happening, you will naturally want to seek out new opportunities to gain stimulation, and with this in mind it is absolutely possible to do what you love and get paid for it!
 There are so many people in the world already doing this, so what is stopping you?

 If you are being held back by your fears or your limiting beliefs you need to work on changing them or you will continue doing the same old thing, and feeling the same relentless way.
 The comfort zone is a familiar place but there is no room for growth if you stay stuck inside!